-Turkey starts repatriation of captured Islamic State militants
+Turkey starts repatriating Islamic State detainees

-ANKARA (Reuters) - Turkey said on Monday it had deported two Islamic State militants — a German and an American — beginning a programme to repatriate fighters that has caused friction with its NATO allies since it launched an offensive in northern Syria.
+ANKARA (Reuters) - Turkey said on Monday it had deported two captives from Islamic State — a German and an American — beginning a programme to repatriate detainees that has caused friction with its NATO allies since it launched an offensive in northern Syria.

-Allies have worried that Islamic State militants could escape as a result of the Turkish offensive, which began last month.
-Turkey has accused Western countries, especially in Europe, of being too slow to take back citizens who travelled to the Middle East to fight on behalf of the militant group.
+Ankara says it has captured 287 militants in northeast Syria and already holds hundreds more Islamic State suspects.
+It has accused European countries of being too slow to take back citizens who travelled to fight in the Middle East.

-Since launching its cross-border assault, Turkey has been seizing territory from Kurdish militia who have been holding thousands of Islamic State fighters and tens of thousands of their family members, including foreigners.
+Allies have worried that Islamic State militants could escape as a result of the assault against Kurdish militia who have been holding thousands of the group’s fighters and tens of thousands of their family members.

-Interior Minister Suleyman Soylu had said last week Ankara would begin to send Islamic State militants back to their home countries starting on Monday, even if the nations the fighters came from had revoked their citizenship.
+Interior Minister Suleyman Soylu had said last week Turkey would begin to send foreign Islamic State militants back to their home countries starting on Monday, even if the nations the fighters came from had revoked their citizenship.

-Interior Ministry Spokesman Ismail Catakli said one American and one German fighter were deported on Monday.
-He did not specify where they were sent, although Turkey has repeatedly said fighters would be sent to their native countries.
+Ministry spokesman Ismail Catakli said one American and one German were deported on Monday.
+He did not specify where they were sent, although Turkey has repeatedly said detainees would be sent to their native countries.

 The 23 others to be deported in coming days were all European, including a Dane expected to be sent abroad later on Monday, as well as two Irish nationals, nine other Germans and 11 French citizens.

-“Efforts to identify the nationalities of foreign fighters captured in Syria have been completed, with their interrogations 90% finished and the relevant countries notified,” Catakli said.
-“The process of repatriating foreign fighters to their countries will continue with determination,” he was cited as saying by the state-run Anadolu news agency.
+“Efforts to identify the nationalities of foreign fighters captured in Syria have been completed, with their interrogations 90% finished and the relevant countries notified,” Catakli said, according to state-owned Anadolu news agency.

+Germany’s foreign ministry said Ankara had informed Berlin of 10 people – three men, five women and two children.
+A spokesman said he did not know whether any were Islamic State fighters, but did not contest their citizenship.
+The ministry said seven were expected on Thursday and two on Friday.

+The Danish Public Prosecutor said on Monday that Denmark and Turkey were in contact over a Danish citizen convicted of terrorism charges in Turkey.

 Turkey launched its offensive into northeastern Syria against the Kurdish YPG militia last month, following President Donald Trump’s decision to move U.S. troops out of the way.